thinktomorrow/squanto/README.md

 Manage the static translations of your Laravel application during and after development Squanto, based on one of the first [Native Indian interpreters](https://nl.wikipedia.org/wiki/Squanto), is an opinionated way to manage the translations in database.

 **NOTE: This package is still in development and the api will be subject to change.
+Also note that it is tailor made for Think Tomorrow projects but you are free to use it.
 Please only use this package in production until a stable version is released.
 That being said, please do try this package out as feedback is much appreciated!**

 ## Install